Alex Cullen (politician): Provincial politics, part I

-Municipal politics, Part II
+Municipal politics, part II

-In 1999 Cullen became Executive Director of the Council on Aging, a United Way agency and lobby group for seniors.
-Cullen was elected to represent Bay Ward in newly amalgamated City of Ottawa in 2000, and was re-elected in 2003 and 2006, defeating high-profile right-wing challenger Terry Kilrea.
-During his tenure Cullen served as Chair of the City's Transit Committee (responsible for public transit service in Ottawa), and on the Board of Directors of Ottawa Community Housing (the City's social housing agency) and Hydro Ottawa.
+In 1999 Cullen became executive director of the Council on Aging, a United Way agency and lobby group for seniors.
+He was elected to represent Bay Ward in the newly amalgamated City of Ottawa in 2000, and was re-elected in 2003 and 2006, defeating high-profile right-wing challenger Terry Kilrea.
+During his tenure, Cullen served as chair of the city's Transit Committee (responsible for public transit service in Ottawa), and on the Board of Directors of Ottawa Community Housing (the city's social housing agency) and Hydro Ottawa.

 On January 4, 2010, Cullen filed his nomination to run for mayor in Ottawa's 2010 municipal election.
-On August 31, Cullen dropped out of the race, citing low funds, the addition of another left wing candidate (Clive Doucet) and a desire to defeat Terry Kilrea in Bay Ward.
+On August 31, he dropped out of the race, citing low funds, the addition of another left wing candidate (Clive Doucet) and a desire to defeat Terry Kilrea in Bay Ward.
 On October 25, 2010, Cullen lost in his bid for re-election in Bay Ward to challenger Mark Taylor.
 Cullen cited his late entry into the race in Bay Ward as the reason for his loss.

-Provincial politics, Part II
+Provincial politics, part II

 In January 2013, Cullen sought the Ontario NDP nomination in the riding of Ottawa Centre for the 41st Ontario general election, but was defeated by Ottawa-Carleton District School Board Trustee Jennifer McKenzie.
-Cullen subsequently won the Ontario NDP nomination in the riding of Ottawa West—Nepean but was defeated on June 12, 2014, by the Liberal candidate Bob Chiarelli.
+Cullen subsequently won the Ontario NDP nomination in the riding of Ottawa West—Nepean, but was defeated on June 12, 2014, by the Liberal candidate Bob Chiarelli.

-Municipal politics, Part III
+Municipal politics, part III

 In June 2014, Cullen registered to run in Bay Ward (his former municipal ward) in the City of Ottawa, against incumbent Mark Taylor.
-Cullen received media attention during the election upon the release of his report on the 2010 Ottawa municipal election finances (similar to previous reports Cullen had written following the 2003 and 2006 municipal elections), where he made a case for banning corporate and union campaign contributions.
+Cullen received media attention during the election upon the release of his report on the 2010 Ottawa municipal election finances (similar to previous reports Cullen had written following the 2003 and 2006 municipal elections), in which he made a case for banning corporate and union campaign contributions.

-On October 27, 2014 (election day) Cullen lost to incumbent Mark Taylor in a closely fought campaign by 474 votes (Taylor: 5,750; Cullen 5,276; 4 other candidates 1,234).
+On October 27, 2014 (election day), Cullen lost to incumbent Mark Taylor in a closely fought campaign by 474 votes (Taylor: 5,750; Cullen 5,276; 4 other candidates 1,234).